LukaszRuminski/ephemeral/README.md

 Top level configuration
 - `azure-pipelines/sit.yml`
     - `<domain> - application - prod`  - recommended name of the Azure Variable Group which is the set of variables needed to run your website, where `<domain>` is domain of you application e.g. "aceteam.tech - application - prod".
-    - `<azure subscription>` - Indicates the place where you SIT webapp is located.
-In this cate it is the same as your Azure Resource Group e.g. "AZ-RG-CS-MW-ACE-NA-NonProd-01".
+    - `<azure subscription>` - indicates location of your SIT webapp.
+In this case it is the same as your Azure Resource Group e.g. "AZ-RG-CS-MW-ACE-NA-NonProd-01".
-    - `<azure app service>` - Azure App Service name (Web App) e.g. "sit-aceteam-tech-en-us" -`azure-pipelines/prod.yml`.
+    - `<azure app service>` - SIT Azure App Service name (Web App) e.g. "sit-aceteam-tech-en-us" -`azure-pipelines/prod.yml`.
-    - `<azure subscription>` - Resource group for your PRODUCTION environment e.g. "AZ-RG-CS-MW-ACE-NA-Prod-01".
+    - `<azure subscription>` - Resource group of your PRODUCTION environment e.g. "AZ-RG-CS-MW-ACE-NA-Prod-01".
-    - `<azure app service>` - your production webapp name e.g. "aceteam-tech-en-us" -`azure-pipelines/preview.yml`
+    - `<azure app service>` - production webapp name e.g. "aceteam-tech-en-us" -`azure-pipelines/preview.yml`
-    - `<azure subscription>` - Your non prod Resource Group e.g. "AZ-RG-CS-MW-ACE-NA-NonProd-01".
+    - `<azure subscription>` - non prod Resource Group e.g. "AZ-RG-CS-MW-ACE-NA-NonProd-01".
-    - `<azure app service>` - Web App name e.g. "preview-aceteam-tech-en-us"
+    - `<azure app service>` - preview Web App name e.g. "preview-aceteam-tech-en-us"

 ### Azure Dev Ops setup
-TODO
+There are some tweaks and configurations that are NOT available in .yaml specification.
+This section describes what needs to be done via Azure DevOps GUI to make pipelines works as desired.

+#### Set up & rename all needed by you pipelines
+Pipelines -> New pipeline -> Azure Repos Git -> `your repository` -> Existing Azure Pipelines YAML file -> path to the top level pipeline file (e.g. sit.yml)

+By default Azure DevOps will create pipeline with the name of the project.
+In order to rename it, choose give pipeline form pipelines view, click tree dots from the top right corner and click 'Rename/move'.

+Repeat two above steps for all pipelines.

+### Manual approvals
+This functionality is configurable via Azure DevOps Environments.
+The names of your environments are defined on the top level pipeline configuration files (e.g sit.yml).
+They will be automatically created for if missing during deployment process.

+Got to Pipelines -> Environments -> name of your environment.
+From environment view you can create new environment if you would like to configure it before first run.
+Expand three dots from upper right corner of particular environments, click 'Checks' then 'Create' and then specify the Approvers for given environment.
+(Disclaimer: They need to have access to Azure DevOps and your project first)

+#### Configure branch policy
+Go to (Repos -> Branches -> Branch policies (for master/develop branch), under Build validation add build pipeline indicating `pr-verify.yml`.
+Choose 'Immediately when your branch is updated' as build expiration.

 ## Roadmap
 - How to test using Jest?  (write, configure & run)